sbcs-informatics/sbcs-informatics.github.io/1_7_dealing_with_compressed_files.md

 >*Remember that some tools and applications are able to work with compressed files.
 You might not have to unzip that sequence_reads.fastq.gz file you've got.*

 ### Directories
 In some cases, it's not a single large file that is causing storage issues.
 Some programs create a large system of folders filled with lots and lots of tiny files.
 This can add up quickly and because of the way file systems work there is a "minimum size" that a file can occupy on disk ([if you want to know more about block size](http://lmgtfy.com/?q=block+size+and+min+file+size)).
 The solution to this problem is to make an archive of the directory.
 In a Linux/Unix environment the most common archiver is a program called `tar`. `tar` was created to handle problems with block size and writes a single new file, often called tarball, containing everything in the directory.
-This is not compressed so what you often see is compressed tar archives where the tarball has been run through `gzip`.
+This is not compressed so what you often see is compressed tar archives where the tarball has been run through `gzip`, these files often have the extensions `.tar.gz` or `.tgz`.
 You should do this as well.

 ### Archiving
 Use the `tar` command to create, and extract, archives of folders.

 `tar -c directory/ > directory.tar`

 `-c` is for create.
 This creates a new file called `directory.tar` but the original directory is still there.
-You can now remove the directory.
+You can now compress the `.tar` file and remove the original directory.

 ### Compressing
 Gzip is the go-to program to use for compressing files on any Unix system.
 Here is how simple it is to use: